PERFORMANCE DATA FOR INFORMED GROWER DECISIONS

 - Check out a few plots to see how the variety performed in your growing region throughout the years!

-The plot reports page allows users to compare varieties head to head that have appeared in plots together for both yeild performance and revenue opportunity.
+The plot reports page allows users to compare varieties head to head that have appeared in plots together for both yield performance and revenue opportunity.
 Rather than comparing performance in different locations, this tool compares varieties in the same growing conditions.

 Use the Relative Maturity slider at the top of the page to filter the list of varieties to your growing region.
 Then select any additional desired filters on the left.